Students learning Morse code have had a

 Another feature of some of the Omnigraphs is their use of a

 spring-driven windup clock motor.
-An interesting adaptation is the use
+An interesting adaptation is

-face of a marked increase in the instantaneous loading, as when the
+speed in the face of a marked increase in the instantaneous

-stylus tracking mechanism moved from one disc to a higher disc in a
+loading, as when the stylus tracking mechanism moved from one

-stack.
-In reality, the sending speed slowed as the tracking stylus
+disc to a higher disc in a stack.
+In reality, the sending speed

-moved to a higher disc, and frequently would flub the first character
+slowed as the tracking stylus moved to a higher disc, and

-on the higher disc.
-As the stylus descended the stack of discs,
+the stylus descended the stack of discs, frequently it would

-clock motors on different instruments varied slightly in design over
+motors on different instruments varied slightly in design over

-the years but all had the flying ball governor, and a friction speed
+the years but all had the flying ball governor, and a friction

-control mechanism.
-An experienced clock repairman indicated to the
+speed control mechanism.
+An experienced clock repairman

-author that the clock motor resembles a Seth Thomas clock mechanism of
+indicated to the author that the clock motor resembles a Seth

-the era with the addition of the governor, and that most likely Seth
+Thomas clock mechanism of the era with the addition of the

-Thomas provided the clock drives to the Omnigraph company.
-The motor
+drives to the Omnigraph company.
+The motor mainspring is

-sources and can easily be obtained and replaced on existing instruments
+and can easily be obtained and replaced on existing instruments

 if needed.